BeeperDev/task-tracker-mvc/README.md

 **Tech used:** HTML, CSS, JavaScript, Bootstrap, EJS, MongoDB

 This app takes in client input and stores the ticket form input data to MongoDB to track helpdesk tickets.
 Once tickets are given a unique ID they are listed below the form to be worked on.
-Helpdesk mamagers can close and reopen specific tickets as they are worked on.
+Helpdesk managers can close and reopen specific tickets as they are worked on.

 ## Optimizations